Evolution-X-Devices/official_devices/README.md

 Before you submit a pull request to add your device to our list of official devices, you should know a few simple things:

-### 1. To turn into a maintainer of evolution-x:
+### 1. To become a maintainer of Evolution-X:

-1.2 - You must have a way to check your builds, on your own way, having the device, or send the builds for someone test.
-Completely blind and/or untested builds aren't allowed.
+1.2 - You must have a way to check your builds.
+Either owning the device, or sending builds to a reliable/trusted person to test for you.
+Completely blind and/or untested builds are not permitted.

 1.3 - Applicants that physically own the device, will have the preference on receiving maintainship.